Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.25 Keeper App Project - Part 2/README.md

 ## Expected Outcome

 The finished app should display all notes dynamically.
 When you add a new entry in the `Notes.js` file, it should appear immediately in the app.
 This dynamic rendering is possible because we will map through the notes array.

+## Reviewing the Current App.js Setup

+Let's examine our `App.js` file inside the components folder.
+Currently, the `Note` component is rendered only once and is hardcoded with fixed title and content.
+This approach will not work if we want to use our custom notes from `Notes.js`.